bank-of-england/MachineLearningCrisisPrediction/README.md

 This repository does _not_ include all results of the experiments.
 Rather, it contains a small subset of the results to illustrate the empirical methodology and the implementation.

-Should you have any questions or spot a bug in the code, please email to marcus.buckmann@bankofengland.co.uk or raise an issue within the repository.
+Should you have any questions or spot a bug in the code, please send an email to marcus.buckmann@bankofengland.co.uk or raise an issue within the repository.

 # Prerequisites